Inventors-Way/LabBench.DeviceHost/README.md

 Returns pressures and ratings since last execution of the SIGNALS command:

 ```
-START 1234;
 USE PORT [PORT] CPARPLUS;
 CMD SIGNALS;
-END;
 ```

 If successfull it will return the state of the device in the form of:

 ```
-Pressure01;Pressure02;Rating;
-{Pressure, Pressure, Rating;}
+DATA Pressure01 Pressure02 Rating;
 ```

+The DATA lines is repeated for as many samples that has been cached from the device.
+Once the data is sent the cache is emptied and it is the responsibility of the client to store the data.

-Please note, if no pressures are available there will be no values after the header.
+Please note, if no pressures are available there the Device Host will return an empty START/END packet.

 **Values**:
 * ```{Pressure}```: Pressure in kPa multiplied by 10.